maurocamelo/theGame/README.md

 # theGame

+Type : Java SE 7 archetype

 Please note for mc.main.Game.java

 Launch this class to start the app.
-During the same game this class has to be launched more than one time to get different results. <u>startPlayPoint1 method's objective</u> : there is a set of characters and a set of weapons with its own behaviour, the players can use in the game.
-Each character can make use of one weapon at a time but can change weapons at any time during the game. <u>startPlayPoint2 method's objective</u> : make characters use two different weapons at a time.
+During the same game this class has to be launched more than one time to get different results. <b>startPlayPoint1 method's objective</b> : there is a set of characters and a set of weapons with its own behaviour, the players can use in the game.
+Each character can make use of one weapon at a time but can change weapons at any time during the game. <b>startPlayPoint2 method's objective</b> : make characters use two different weapons at a time.

-With "theGame" app I reproduce the following patterns :
+With this app I reproduce the following patterns :

 - Data Transfer Obect - with the use of classes inside mc.domain package
 - Business Delegate Pattern - with the use of classes inside mc.service package